 But I suggest staying away from this type of guys.
 Many of them are building their reputation through small amounts while their goal is to screw someone over a bigger amount later on.

-Ok, let’s start with lending
+Ok, let’s start with Peer to Peer Lending

 Like most beginners, I was very hasty, so I jumped at the opportunity to get into the game, without previously looking at all the parameters.